TimGodholy/geopolitical-forecasting-survey/GeopoliticalForecastingSurvey.md

 ### Section 7: Final Questions and Demographics (Abschließende Fragen und Demografische Angaben)

-Participants answered the following questions about their demographics:
+Participants responded to a question assessing their knowledge about the U.S. election, followed by a series of questions about their demographic characteristics:

 ### Question 60: How well informed were you about the U.S. election campaign before the survey?